skoriche/NGIAB_data_preprocess/README.md

 ## What does this tool do?

 This tool prepares data to run a next gen simulation by creating a run package that can be used with NGIAB.
+It uses geometry and model attributes from the [v2.2 hydrofabric](https://lynker-spatial.s3-us-west-2.amazonaws.com/hydrofabric/v2.2/conus/conus_nextgen.gpkg) more information on [all data sources here](https://lynker-spatial.s3-us-west-2.amazonaws.com/hydrofabric/v2.2/hfv2.2-data_model.html).
-It picks default data sources, the [v20.1 hydrofabric](https://www.lynker-spatial.com/data?path=hydrofabric%2Fv20.1%2F) and [nwm retrospective v3 forcing](https://noaa-nwm-retrospective-3-0-pds.s3.amazonaws.com/index.html#CONUS/zarr/forcing/) data.
+The raw forcing data is [nwm retrospective v3 forcing](https://noaa-nwm-retrospective-3-0-pds.s3.amazonaws.com/index.html#CONUS/zarr/forcing/) data.

+1. **Subset** (delineate) everything upstream of your point of interest (catchment, gage, flowpath etc).
+Outputs as a geopackage.
+2. **Calculates** Forcings as a weighted mean of the gridded AORC forcings.
+Weights are calculated using [exact extract](https://isciences.github.io/exactextract/) and computed with numpy.
+3. Creates **configuration files** needed to run nextgen.
+    -  realization.json  - ngen model configuration
+    -  troute.yaml - routing configuration.
+    -  **per catchment** model configuration
+4. Optionally Runs a non-interactive [Next gen in a box](https://github.com/CIROH-UA/NGIAB-CloudInfra).

+## What does it not do?

+### Evaluation
+For automatic evaluation using [Teehr](https://github.com/RTIInternational/teehr), please run [NGIAB](https://github.com/CIROH-UA/NGIAB-CloudInfra) interactively using the `guide.sh` script.

+### Visualisation
+For automatic interactive visualisation, please run [NGIAB](https://github.com/CIROH-UA/NGIAB-CloudInfra) interactively using the `guide.sh` script

 ## Requirements